 Early Notables of the Lorenzòni family (pre 1700)

 Prominent among members of the family was Bernardo Di Lorenzo, who became a prior in 1479; Lorenzo il Magnifico (1449-1492), a highly educated man and an ambassador to Rome and Naples.
-Ambrogio Lorenzetti was a Florentine painter born in 1290 who was highly influenced by the artistic style of the Byzantines...
-Another 57 words (4 lines of text) are included under the topic Early Lorenzòni Notables in all our PDF Extended History products and printed products wherever possible.
+Ambrogio Lorenzetti was a Florentine painter born in 1290 who was highly influenced by the artistic style of the Byzantines.
+He died tragically...
+Another 54 words (4 lines of text) are included under the topic Early Lorenzòni Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Lorenzòni family to the New World and Oceana

 Early records show that people bearing the name Lorenzòni arrived in North America quite early: Thomas Lorenzo, who arrived in New Orleans in 1778; Maria Lorenzo, who arrived in New Orleans in 1779; Carlo Lorenzetti arrived in Allegheny Pennsylvania in 1892.